 Any maps and map views are for general information only.
 Do not rely on them for navigation or to determine legal boundaries.

-Two portions of crown land is separated by a private land holding.
+Two portions of crown land are separated by a private land holding.
 Based on the county map, it appears both parcels of land have agricultural leases .

 Scottish Castles.
-Dunvegan came from the ancestral home of Archibald Norman McLeod who established a Northwest Company trading post here in 1805.
+“Historic Dunvegan” features four authentically restored buildings.
+The community’s name refers to the ancestral home of Archibald Norman McLeod who established a Northwest Company trading post here in 1805.
 An important trading hub, it did not close until 1918 .

 |Site Name||Dunvegan (PNT)|